plasticuproject/nvd_api/README.md

 Feel free to submit an Issue or Pull Request (with issue reference number)  <br />
 if you have any problems. <br />

-## Development / Self Hosting
-If you plan on contributing, developing, or hosting yourself, be sure to run the <br />
-`update.py` script at least once every 24 hours.
-Failure to do this will cause the <br />
-database to loose sync.
-If this happens just delete all the dump files in `api/dumps` <br />
-and run `update.py` to reinstall them. <br />

 ## Example Python Client
 In the *example_clients* directory there is a simple python CLI client that lets you <br />
 search for CVEs and print their CVE-ID and Description to screen.
 This is just an example <br />